Theodosia Tsatsou: Biography

 Along with all that, she was preparing the material of her next album in which she chose to work with Giannis Nastas (Xaxakes) in the orchestration and the production of the album in which she sang songs written by her, moreover by Kleon Antoniou (Mode Plagal) and Giorgos Michas.
 The album was called "Kokkino" (a.k.a.
 Red) and was released during the spring of 2002.
 This album holds a variety of songs, that move through ballads such as "Pou na ‘se tora" (a.k.a.
 Where are you now), "Thalasa" (a.k.a.
 The sea) to strong rhythms and beat in "Kokkino" and "Let the music".

 The winter of 2006, her new album, "Sti leoforo tis Evas" (a.k.a.
 In Eve's highway) brought about a new sound and Theodosia experimented once again with music and lyrics with the assistance in composition and orchestration of Paul Stefanidis.
 The sound, that she's experimenting with, holds songs such as "Oriona",”Sti leoforo tis Evas" (a.k.a.
 In Eve's highway) and "Kato apo ti zoni" (a.k.a.
 Under the belt) where Theodosia raps.
 "Pios ise esi pou me kitas" (a.k.a.
 Who are you that looking at me) is the song that made the album well-known with the lyrics of Giota Davlara.
 The experimenting and the innovating approach are obvious in all of the ten compositions.
 The concept of a united idea, that is to say the internal, feminine search of self-knowledge and sentimental justice, is extremely apparent in the ballad "Thelo na se do" (a.k.a.
 I want to see you), "Ela" (a.k.a.
 Come on) and "Take me with you".

 From February 2007 and for few performances, Theodosia made live appearances in the music scene "Metro", along with Manos Pirovolakis, and attempted more ethnic approach to her songs with the participation of the Cretan Lyra.

-Her new album under the title "A-gapisou" (a.k.a.
-Love yourself) was released two years later in July 2009.
-It is a rock album written and performed by Theodosia with the assistance of Manolis Karantinis and his bouzouki which coloured five songs of the album in a new light.
-It is another new sound that is experimenting with and she is confessing a lifetime story enjoying it all the way.
-Her new name is Babalou and the song "Babalou" is baptizing the coming of the new dimension, the new reality, the dreamer.
-Babalou is the heroine who is discovering and creating a new self, capturing the consciousness of real passionate moments.
-She sings the blues, she celebrates John Lennon with a ballad with just a guitar, "Just love the man", she rocks in Athens in the song "Zoume anamesa tous" (a.k.a.
-We live amongst them) and she dedicates to the Greek man the song "To telio paidi" (a.k.a.
-The perfect kid).
+Her new album under the title "A-gapisou," which translates to "Love Yourself" in English, was released in July 2009.
+It is a rock album written and performed by Theodosia with the assistance of Greek musician Manolis Karantinis and his bouzouki on five of the songs.
+The song "Babalou" discusses her new name and new identity.
+"Just Love the Man" is about musician John Lennon.